HRNPH/GANime-FullBody/README.md

 # GANime-FullBody

+> Artifact from an era where's diffusion model have yet conquered the world of image generation.

 Full body Generation of anime girls
 Development & Research logs from when the diffusion isn't conquering the world.